 However, if you don’t get excellent answers to these five critical questions, you’re really taking a shot in the dark if you move forward and hire the applicant.
 And you never find amazing employees that way.

-I've added a whole new course in SalesRX.com called Hiring Smarter check it out below.
+I've added a whole new course to my online retail sales training SalesRX.com called Hiring Smarter learn more about it below.